 They do state that they cannot supply you with botulinum toxin as you need to have a practitioner write a prescription, but they are able to supply you with practitioners that will do this so you can get the product and inject away!

-The really good news though, that will please the GMC, NMC, MHRA and surely the new IHAS Register for Cosmetic Injectable Providers (Quality Assurance Mark) Scheme is that: “...only doctors and nurses have the necessary skills to train you in basic medicine and drug interactions which is included in our course agenda.”; and “...you can be assured that you will be taught by the very best in the industry”.
+The really good news though, that will please the GMC, NMC, MHRA and surely the new IHAS Register for Cosmetic Injectable Providers (Quality Assurance Mark) Scheme is that: “only doctors and nurses have the necessary skills to train you in basic medicine and drug interactions which are included in our course agenda.”; and “you can be assured that you will be taught by the very best in the industry”.

-SURELY THE REASON THAT ONLY DOCTORS AND NURSES HAVE THE NECESSARY SKILLS TO TRAIN YOU IS BECAUSE ONLY DOCTORS AND NURSES HAVE THE NECESSARY SKILLS TO INJECT!
+SURELY THE REASON THAT ONLY DOCTORS AND NURSES HAVE THE NECESSARY SKILLS TO TRAIN YOU IS THAT ONLY DOCTORS AND NURSES HAVE THE NECESSARY SKILLS TO INJECT!

 A beauty therapist also comments: “Now I am trained I can safely say that I will be working with a doctor who will make sure I inject in the way the law says I should.
 Thanks The Academy of Cosmetic Training."